Bricks, Mortar, and More: A Formulator's Guide to How the Skin Barrier Works

 Natural Moisturizing Factors (NMF)

 Water-attracting molecules that are formed from the breakdown of a protein called Filaggrin.
 These molecules are our skin’s natural humectants and are located within the Corneocytes.
 They help to keep water within the cell allowing for important processes to occur, preventing the cells from drying out, and helping to maintain the skin’s pH.
+These molecules include things like PCA, urea, lactic acid and free amino acids.

 How the Skin Barrier is Formed